Bioconductor/bioconductor.org/content/news/bioc_2_14_release.md

 affxparser
 ----------

-Changes in version 1.37.0 (2014-04-11):

-- The version number was bumped for the Bioconductor devel version, which is now BioC v2.15 for R (>= 3.1.0).

 Changes in version 1.36.0 (2014-04-11):

 - The version number was bumped for the Bioconductor release version, which is now BioC v2.14 for R